alexanderGugel/ied/README.md

 Dependencies
 ------------

-The dependencies are checked into the repo. `mpm` does not rely on `npm` to install its dependencies.
+The dependencies are checked into the repo. `mpm` it fully bootstrapping and does not rely on `npm` to install its dependencies.

 * [`semver`](https://www.npmjs.com/package/semver)
 * [`mkdirp`](https://www.npmjs.com/package/mkdirp)